 Noah Tang, Bloomington-Normal Democratic Socialists of America

-Noah is a senior in History Education at ISU and the Co-Chair of Bloomington-Normal Democratic Socialists of America.
+Noah is a graduate of ISU and member of Bloomington-Normal Democratic Socialists of America.
 He became interested in a food pantry when he student taught, noting that many of his students could only think about when their next meal might be instead of focusing on classwork.
 After realizing that Normal is a food desert, he joined the efforts to create a food pantry.

 Health Department Coordinators: